Protecting patient data and medical systems across Indonesia

 Ransomware is the most serious threat for hospitals.
 One attack can disable medical records, imaging, and lab systems at once.
 We put ransomware resilience first.
 We do this through network segmentation, strong backup strategies, and incident response readiness.

-How does UU PDP affect healthcare organizations specifically?
+How does UU PDP affect healthcare organisations specifically?

 Can you secure telemedicine and remote care platforms?